ecoslacker/gdamslib/README.md

 # Usage

-The following code presents an exampleof how to use the module to design one or mode gabion dams usin the data from a list of file names.
+The following code presents an example of how to use the module to design one or mode gabion dams using the data from a list of file names.

 ```python
 if __name__ == "__main__":